PIANISSIMO consortium

 Study flowchart

 PIANISSIMO consists of a three-arm RCT, whereby two groups will undergo a tapering protocol and one group of patients will receive usual care.
-In order to make the comparison between patients in the three arms, five assessments will take place: before SCS implantation, after SCS implantation and at 3, 6 and 12 months after SCS implantation.
+In order to make the comparison between patients in the three arms, five assessments will take place: at baseline, and at 1, 3, 6 and 12 months after the treatment focused on pain relief.

 Contact